 What are some of the challenges involved with being a consumer in cancer research?
 And how can you overcome them?

 The main challenges I’ve faced are researchers being unfamiliar with the diverse ways a consumer can contribute to their research, and researchers involving me in a project at a late stage rather than during the planning phase.
 To assist in overcoming these challenges I’ve become more proactive in asking questions, making suggestions and informing researchers of different things I can assist them with.

 Can you offer any advice to people looking to become involved as consumers in cancer research?

 Do the Consumers in Research Training and register with Cancer Voices.
 Cancer Voices help match researchers and trained consumers based on the nature of the research project and the experience and skills of the consumer.
 All of my consumer roles have arisen as a result of referrals from Cancer Voices.

 This year’s face-to-face Consumer Involvement in Research workshop will be held on Friday, 20 September.
-For more information and to register click here.
+See more information and register online.